learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 # A real data example

-Now let's apply what we've learned to a real data example.
+Now you will apply what you have learned to an example using real data.

 ```python